encode/django-rest-framework/docs/api-guide/serializers.md

     serializer.save()  # `.save()` will be called on updated or newly created instances.
                        # `.delete()` will be called on any other items in the `queryset`.

-Passing `allow_delete=True` ensures that any update operations will completely overwrite the existing queryset, rather than simply updating existing objects.
+Passing `allow_add_remove=True` ensures that any update operations will completely overwrite the existing queryset, rather than simply updating existing objects.

 #### How identity is determined when performing bulk updates